crispinprojects/speakingcalendar/README.md

 ![](talkcalendar-preferences.png)

 * Use HTML colour names for changing the today and event day calendar colours.
+* Check "Show Public Holidays" to display the main UK public holidays on the Claendar using the public holiday HTML colour name.

 A list of HTML colour names can be found [here](https://www.w3schools.com/tags/ref_colornames.asp).
 Most of the major colour names have been implemented (see the HTML colour name list).